apiato/documentation/docs/components/optional-components/commands.md

 ## Closure Commands

-You can define Console closure commands in `app/Ship/Commands/closures.php`.
+You can define your console closure commands in `app/Ship/Commands/closures.php`.